 Emails and faxes will not be accepted, No phone calls please.

 Philip Rivers is an amazing leader both on and off the field.
-The Chargers’ gunslinger is very active in the San Diego community, participating year after year in charity events such as the Adoption Calendar and Payless Shoe Drive.
-Rivers finds it important to give children a chance to experience the fun of professional football in person, which is why he has participated in the Community Corner program every year since joining the Chargers.
+The Chargers’ gunslinger is very active in the San Diego community, participating year after year in charity events and supporting programs that specifically assist foster children.
+Rivers also finds it important to give children a chance to experience the fun of professional football in person, which is why he has participated in the Community Corner program every year since joining the Chargers.

-Determined to bounce back from a season of unfortunate injuries, running back Ryan Mathews is looking to return to pro bowl form in 2013.
+In 2014, Ryan Mathews is looking to have a high scoring season and return to the Pro Bowl.
 A Chargers fan all his life, Mathews is relishing the opportunity to step up his production in the San Diego Community as well.
 Ryan and mother Tricia founded the Tricia and Ryan Mathews Door of Hope Chest, and partnered with the Salvation Army to assist homeless women and children transition to independent living.
-This will be Ryan’s fourth straight season participating in the Community Corner, donating his 24 tickets to various youth groups.
+This will be Ryan’s fifth straight season participating in the Community Corner, donating his 24 tickets to various youth groups.